popadi/git-profiles/README.md

 ### Using a profile
 ```
-$ git-profile -g use home
+$ git-profiles -g use home
 [INFO] Switched to home globally

-$ git-profile use work
+$ git-profiles use work
 [INFO] Switched to work locally

-$ git-profile list
+$ git-profiles list
 Available profiles:
 	main
 	work <-- active locally